 The species listed below are usually present during the early northern spring.

 Sandhill Crane, Ross’s Goose, Greater Prairie Chicken and Sharp-tailed Grouse, as well as Canada (Richardson’s Cackling) and Snow Geese, Blue-winged Teal, Bufflehead, Wild Turkey, Northern Bobwhite, American White Pelican, Red-tailed Hawk (including Harlan’s morphs), Bald Eagle, Killdeer, American Woodcock, Baird’s Sandpiper, Burrowing Owl, Belted Kingfisher, Northern Flicker, Eastern Phoebe, Blue Jay, White-breasted Nuthatch, Eastern Bluebird, Cedar Waxwing, (Oregon) Dark-eyed Junco, American Tree and Harris’s Sparrows, Northern Cardinal, Eastern and Western Meadowlarks, Yellow-headed Blackbird and American Goldfinch.
 Also a chance of Whooping Crane (especially after mid-March), Ferruginous and Rough-legged Hawks, and Rusty Blackbird.

-Crane numbers usually peak in mid-March and are still high during the last week which is also the beginning of the lekking season for prairie grouse.
+Crane numbers usually peak in late March which is also the beginning of the lekking season for prairie grouse.
 During this time it may be sunny or cold and windy with rain and even snow, and especially chilly first thing in the morning in the crane and grouse blinds (hides).